richardkunkli/richardkunkli/README.md

 Hi 👋 My name is Richard Kunkli
 ===============================
-iOS Developer and UI/UX Designer
+Developer and UI/UX Designer
 --------------------------------------
-I've been learning coding for 3 years by myself.
-Currently, I'm learning electrical engineering in Debrecen.

 * 🌍  I'm based in Hungary
-* 🖥️  See my portfolio at [richardkunkli.com](https://richardkunkli.com)
+* 🖥️  See my portfolio at [kunkli.com](https://kunkli.com)
 * ✉️  Feel free to contact me at [richard@kunkli.com](mailto:richard@kunkli.com)
+* 🛠️  Currently working on my new Mac app

 ### Skills